Year Of Admission:

 Such disputes usually centre around the cost implications of site variation orders and the settlement of final accounts.
-The contractual relationships are usually governed by written agreements which follow the format of the Joint Building Contracts Committee (“JBCC”) standard form of agreement.
+The contractual relationships are usually governed by written agreements that follow the format of the Joint Building Contracts Committee (“JBCC”) standard form of agreement.

 SECTIONAL TITLE DEVELOPMENTS

 I am frequently consulted by residential property developers who intend to undertake Sectional Title Developments as well as managing agents and bodies corporate in respect of the proper administration and control of sectional title schemes.
-My expertise in this field is both of a practical and a technical nature.
+My expertise in this field is both of a practical and technical nature.

 In more than one instance, I have been called upon to represent developers and/or bodies corporate in instances where the ownership structures of golf courses and similar amenities have been inappropriately set up and which have led to disputes as to responsibility for costs and maintenance etc.

-This area of my practice also involves dealing with issues which arise where Sectional Title Schemes are developed in phases or where Real Rights of Extension (in terms of section 25 of the Sectional Titles act, 1986) have been marketed.
+This area of my practice also involves dealing with issues that arise where Sectional Title Schemes are developed in phases or where Real Rights of Extension (in terms of section 25 of the Sectional Titles act, 1986) have been marketed.
 I have had experience of such issues which have arisen from the current legislation as well as from the (now repealed) Sectional Titles Act, 1971.

 I am well versed with the procedures for township establishment set out in the Town Planning and Townships Ordinance 15 of 1986 as well as those contained in the legislation applicable to the other provinces.
-I have established townships from the initial application right through to installation of services, opening of township registers and final proclamation.
-As a result, my opinion is frequently sought on technical issues which are encountered by various leading property developers throughout South Africa.
+I have established townships from the initial application right through to the installation of services, opening of township registers and final proclamation.
+As a result, my opinion is frequently sought on technical issues that are encountered by various leading property developers throughout South Africa.

 Furthermore, I am frequently briefed in order to engage with local authorities where their demands on developers are inappropriate or in excess of the relevant legislation.
-Such matters lead, from time to time, to High Court applications wherein either a mandamus is sought or where decisions already taken are sought to be reviewed and set aside.
+Such matters lead, from time to time, to High Court applications wherein either a mandamus is sought or where decisions already are taken are sought to be reviewed and set aside.